-Compared to the standard impact wrench, a cordless alternative is more portable, which means you are able to move around without the hassle of being connected to an outlet.
-With the best impact wrench for the job, you will be able to work far more efficiently.
+Compared to the standard impact wrench, a cordless alternative is far more portable, which means you are able to move around without the hassle of being connected to a power cord.
+With the best impact wrench for the job, you can work far more efficiently.

 Table of Contents

 - The Best Cordless Impact Wrench For Automotive Use

 |Bosch IWBH182B||1,650 in-lb||2.9 LBS|

 |Makita XWT11T||2,520 in-lb||3.8 LBS|

 From a rusty bolt to ones that simply don’t want to shift.
 The latest cordless impact wrenches are designed exactly for these situations and use powerful batteries with a plenty of torque.
 Unlike the corded or air tool alternatives, you are able to move around freely without the restriction of a cord yet still have all the power you need.

 Whilst browsing the various options available, you will want to ensure that the wrench you purchase has various socket sets included.